Double Hung vs Single Hung Windows Pros and Cons

 • Double Hung Windows:

-• Enhanced airflow control by opening both sashes simultaneously.
+• Enhanced airflow control by opening both sashes.

-• It is ideal for rooms that need better air circulation, such as kitchens and bathrooms.
+• Ideal for areas needing improved air circulation, such as kitchens and bathrooms.

 • Single Hung Windows:

-• Suitable for areas where full ventilation is not a priority.
+• Well-suited for spaces where full ventilation is less critical.

 Cleaning and Maintenance